 Overtime payments are allocated to a PTA using the same logic as indicated above for salaried and hourly employee types.
 Overtime payments receive an Expenditure Type Code specific to overtime.

 Payments for items that are not regular salary or regular hours are allocated to the PTA indicated on the payment request.
 Most payments receive the Expenditure Type Code, and associated fringe benefit rate, associated with the employee's regular job.
 Exceptions are payroll payments that are not considered part of base wages, such as bonus and housing payments, or payments charged directly to a benefits pool, such as vacation, disability or workers' compensation related to an illness and severance.

-- No Labor Schedule: The notification includes employees who are missing a Labor Schedule in the current pay period.
+- No Labor Schedule: This notification is sent when an employee is missing a labor schedule in the current pay period.